-Keeping in view the ongoing upgradation plan in order to become globally competitive your Directors decided not to recommend any dividend for the period under review, accordingly Rs.
-139.30 lakhs have been appropriated to General Reserves.
+Keeping in view the requirement of funds for growth of the organization your Directors decided not to recommend any dividend for the period under review, accordingly Rs.
+155.99 lakhs have been appropriated to General Reserves.

 5. CONTRIBUTION TO NATIONAL EXCHEQUER